RKNF404/chromium-hardening-guide/README.md

 Hardening guide for (theoretically) any Chromium browser.

-Some of the toggled come from other projects such as [Vanadium](https://github.com/GrapheneOS/Vanadium) or [Trivalent](https://github.com/secureblue/Trivalent).
+Some of the flips and toggled come from other projects such as [Vanadium](https://github.com/GrapheneOS/Vanadium) or [Trivalent](https://github.com/secureblue/Trivalent).

 ## Config Priority